kube-burner/kube-burner/docs/reference/configuration.md

 ### default
 - Deletes all namespaced resources created by kube-burner
-- Deletes the namespaces created by kube-burner
+- Deletes the namespaces created by kube-burner, hence their child objects too
 - Namespace deletion is performed after resources are removed
+- Deletes cluster-scoped objects created by kube-burner

 ### gvr
 - Deletes namespaced resources one by one using GVR-based deletion
 - After removing those resources, deletes their parent namespaces
-- Finally garbage-collects cluster-scoped namespaces created by the job
+- Finally garbage-collects cluster-scoped obcts created by kube-burner

 > Note:
 > The `gvr` strategy deletes namespaced resources first.
 Namespace deletion occurs after those resources are removed as part of the overall cleanup flow.